tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-mainnet.md

 Follow the following guide and then proceed directly to [stake your XTZ](#stake-your-baking-xtz-security-deposit):

 [Baking with TezSign](/tezbake/tutorials/baking-with-tezsign)

+After you generate keys on the TezSign device, follow [Back Up and Restore TezSign Data](/tezsign/tutorials/back-up-and-restore-data/) so you have a Linux-readable `data/tezsign` backup before you rely on the device for production baking.

 > **⚠️ WARNING: Key Alias Naming**
 >